Russia mandates vaccinations for some as virus cases surge - WTMJ

 A demand for vaccines could also lead to shortages.
 As of mid-May, just over 33 million doses were produced in Russia, and a significant amount was exported.

-Several regions have reported supply problems this week, but Peskov said those were “temporary logistical difficulties.”
+Several regions have reported supply problems this week, but Peskov assured those were “temporary logistical difficulties.”

 —-